nwisbeta/github.io/pages/app_design/standard-features.md

 * Legal/privacy information
 * Log out

+The design must:

-Display settings as a list with left alignment (Material.io).
+* Display settings as a list with left alignment (Material.io)

-Use visual dividers to separate list items.
+* Use visual dividers to separate list items

-Group settings into categories:
+* Group settings into categories
 * Show category titles
 * Use up to six main categories
 * Avoid using more than six menu items within each category